 Our simulations suggest that wood warbler populations are at risk due to recent and projected increases in mast events (e.g., every second year instead of every third or fourth year).
-Although higher reproductive output in springs following nonmast years could hypothetically compensate for the increased occurrence of mast years, this is an unlikely scenario considering that nest predation rates in wood warblers are relatively high (Maag et al., 2022).
-In addition, the magnitude of the absolute percent difference in mean reproductive output across study areas $((2.19 - 2.57)/2.19 \times 100 = 17\%)$ is much lower than that of mast frequency $((0.23 - 0.48)/0.23 \times 100 = 109\%)$ , suggesting that possible adaptations (e.g., increases in clutch size) cannot compensate for the increase in mast frequencies.
+Although higher reproductive output in springs following non-mast years could hypothetically compensate for increased occurrence of mast years, this is an unlikely scenario considering that nest predation rates in wood warblers are relatively high (Maag et al. 2022).
+In addition, the magnitude of the absolute percent difference in mean reproductive output between study areas ((2.19-2.57)/2.19x100=17%) is much lower than that of mast frequency ((0.23-2.57)/2.19x100=17%)

+0.48/0.23x100=109%), suggesting that possible adaptations (e.g., increases in clutch size) cannot compensate for the increase in mast frequencies.

 The wood warbler may thus offer an example of how changes in a natural process (seed masting) arising from global warming and/or increasing tree and forest stand age can potentially imperil a species by generating poor breeding habitat conditions, ultimately resulting in population decline.
-However, the nomadism of wood warblers may allow them to benefit from the decreasing among-site synchrony of beech and oak masts observed in recent decades, at least in some regions of Europe.
-A consequence of this nomadism is that a lower proportion of the overall, regional population will be affected by the increased predation pressure in years following a mast due to settling in regions with more favorable conditions for breeding.
+However, nomadism of wood warblers may allow them to benefit from the decreasing among-site synchrony of beech and oak masts observed in recent decades, at least in some regions of Europe.
+A consequence of this nomadism is that a lower proportion of the overall, regional population will be affected by the increased predation pressure in years following a mast due to settling in regions with more favourable conditions for breeding.
 It is conceivable that other forest bird species may also respond to changes in average seed production and mast seeding frequency and the subsequent changes in predator abundances.
 Our findings highlight the need to study how demographic rates and population dynamics of animals may be linked to resource pulses altered by global change in other ecosystems.